mozilla/fxa/packages/fxa-payments-server/README.md

 This is the server that handles payments.

-To enable PayPal, restart the server with its feature flag enabled: `FEATURE_USE_PAYPAL_UI_BY_DEFAULT=true pm2 restart payments --update-env`

 ## Storybook

 This project uses [Storybook](https://storybook.js.org/) to show each screen without requiring a full stack.